The Inward Investment and International Taxation Review: Brazil

 Another advantage of the proposal is standardising taxation among the various industries, ending the numerous sectoral regimes that make indirect taxation extremely complex and less isonomic.
 This standardisation is because of the prohibition on the granting of any kind of tax benefits by taxing entities, which has been the target of some criticism, especially for the absence of alternative proposals for regional incentives.

-1 Maurício Barros is a partner at Gaia Silva Gaede Advogados
+1 Heitor Cesar Ribeiro is an executive partner at Gaia Silva Gaede Advogados.